-Known initially and lastly as "The Supremes", with a period called "Diana Ross & The Supremes".
+Known initially and lastly as "The Supremes", with a period called "Diana Ross & The Supremes", in which case they should be credited separately as "Diana Ross & The Supremes".

 Mary Wilson (1961 to 1977)